Reviews On Using Interceptor for Your Dog

 - 51-100lbs: 1 tablet every month (White Box)

 For dogs over 100lbs give the appropriate combination of tablets based on weight.
 (Example: Dog weighs 150lbs, give 1 tablet from White Box and 1 tablet from the Yellow Box each month)

-As long as you give your dog their Interceptor chewable tablet once a month he will be protected against heartworm.
+As long as you give your dog their Interceptor chewable tablet once a month (during mosquito season) he will be protected against heartworm.
 If you miss a dose, give the missed dose as soon as possible – however, you should never double dose your dog.